thdalstn6352/MobileOpensource/README.md

 Then, You can check the progress of our project on the Project tab.
 I hope this content will help you.
 Thank you

+Where can you find the .apk file for android:  \HEA\HEA\bin\Android\Debug\android-debug.apk Then download it and allow everytings.